TobiasFranek/webuntis/README.md

-# webuntis
+# Webuntis
-API library that make it easy to access the Webuntis JSON RPC 2.0 API
+A API library that make it easy to access the Webuntis JSON RPC 2.0 API